swch/slate/source/includes/_rest.md

 bank_identification_number | string |
 cuid | string | External unique ID for cardholder--can be account_id, email address, phone number, etc.  A random number will be gnenerated if not provided. par | string | card_customer_key | string | Unique customer reference for this card.
-A randome numberr will be generated and returned if not provided account_customer_key | string | An external reference to a merchant site for a specific cardholder.
+A random number will be generated and returned if not provided account_customer_key | string | An external reference to a merchant site for a specific cardholder.
 A key of merchant host and cuid will be used if none provided.
 The default can potentially violate a constraint with two accounts of the same merchant site. status | string | Status of job (when it terminated). status_message | string | Human readable representation of the job's status.